-'From the begetting of daemons!' should Alaric above the gunfire, his storm bolter levelled at the Sis-ter.
+'From the begetting of daemons!' shouted Alaric above the gunfire, his storm bolter levelled at the Sister.
 'Our Emperor, deliver us!'

-There was a commotion behind Alaric and he saw a figure vaulting over the razorwire into the middle of the Grey Knights - Vien tried to fend her off but the Sister was quicker, blocking Vien's halberd with a fore-arm and swinging him behind her to close with Alaric.
+There was a commotion behind Alaric and he saw a figure vaulting over the razorwire into the middle of the Grey Knights - Vien tried to fend her off but the Sister was quicker, blocking Vien's halberd with a forearm and swinging him behind her to close with Alaric.
 Alaric swung his aim around but suddenly he himself was staring into the barrel of an inferno pistol.